-In his home, Mark helps by carrying water, gathering firewood and teaching others.
-He lives with his father and his mother.
+Mark lives with his father and his mother.
+His duties at home include carrying water, gathering firewood and teaching others.
+There are 4 children in the family.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-There are 4 children in the family.

 For fun, Mark enjoys soccer, singing and telling stories.
 He attends church activities, Bible class and youth group regularly and is in high school where his performance is average.

 Because of your sponsorship, Mark will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.